 What is Infrared Radiant Heat?

 It’s the most basic form of heating known to man.
-Similar to when the sun emerges from the clouds on a chilly day, infrared rays are one of the invisible spectrums of light produced by the sun, that provides an instant warming to any object that it hits, including your body.
+Similar to when the sun emerges from the clouds on a chilly day, infrared rays are one of the invisible spectrums of light produced by the sun, that provides instant warming to any object that it hits, including your body.
 When infrared rays penetrate your skin deeply, something almost magical happens.
-They dissolve harmful substances accumulated in the body and revitalize your cells and metabolism.
-It’s this type of heat that the Jacuzzi® infrared saunas used to improve your overall wellness.

 Far infrared is the frequency of invisible light that’s generated naturally by the sun.
-It’s the furthest wavelength from visible light, and it can penetrate the human body up to three inches deep, generating warmth and a deep sweat that can eliminate toxins and provide immense relief to muscles and internal organs.
+It’s the furthest wavelength from visible light, and it can penetrate the human body up to three inches deep, generating warmth and a deep sweat.

 When far infrared waves are applied to water molecules (comprising 70% of our body) these molecules begin to vibrate.
 This vibration reduces the ion bonds and the eventual breakdown of the water molecules causes encapsulated gases and other toxic materials to be released.